fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 - Once the TPM make ready script is executed successfully, the device is now initialized with the credentials and is ready for ownership transfer.
-To run the device against the manufacturer SCT for the DI protocol, do the following:
+To run the device against the SCT Manufacturer for the DI protocol, do the following:
   ```shell
   $ ./build/linux-client
   ```

-- To enable the device for owner transfer, configure the on prem rendezvous and owner container.
+- To enable the device for owner transfer, configure the Rendezvous and IoT-Platform-SDK.
   Refer to [ Ownership Transfer Setup ](tpm_ownership_transfer.md).
 After these servers are set up, execute `linux-client` again.